pairwise-alignment/pa-bench-paper/extended-abstract.md

 # TODO

-- I feel like we should somewhere stress that proper benchmarking is a more general problem that doesn't seem to be taken very 'serious' in papers.
+- I feel like we should somewhere stress that proper benchmarking is hard and doesn't seem to be taken very 'serious' in papers.
 Nobody explains their setup and/or verifies that CPU frequency is constant.
 - write something specifically about the many methods for affine SIMD (KSW2, Block Aligner, BSAlign), maybe proberly cite some/all of them. (i can add them.)